CUI is committed to improving the reliability and supply of potable water to Chestermere’s customers.

 In 2017, CUI worked with EPCOR on a leak detection program with a specific focus on copper service connections.
 The program resulted in the detection of sixteen leaks that were repaired.

-For 2018, CUI is focused on installing sacrificial anodes to help protect the integrity of the remaining copper water service system components.
+In 2018, approximately 200 sacrificial anodes were installed on the public side of individual service connections to help protect the integrity of the remaining copper water service system components.
 An anode is a piece of metal which is intended to attract corrosion instead of the copper pipe.
 It is anticipated the anode installations will slow down corrosion on the copper services, extending their useful life and reducing the risk of future leaks.
-Approximately 200 anodes were installed on the public side of individual service connections as part of our 2018 copper water service retrofit program.
-For more information, please click here.
+Plans are in place for a continuation of this program in 2019.

 Use of a sacrificial anode is only effective if the copper service components have not corroded too much.
 In some instances, copper water service lines will require repairs or replacement even after the installation of an anode.